What Thriving Looks Like When You Love An Alcoholic

 Because it’s new.
 And if you’re not putting the energy and focus there, maybe you feel like things will fall apart.
 That’s a completely reasonable fear.
 Of course, you feel that way.
 There’s never any judgment here.

 Give yourself the space to feel and experience what you will.
 And when you’re ready, think about thriving.

-Let’s hear how our community thrives.
+Let’s hear how our women in our programs thrive.
 Their voices are full of wisdom, and these women that you hear talking actually understand what you’re going through.
 More than anyone else ever could, frankly.

 I hope you find comfort in that.
 I hope you find encouragement and hope in simply hearing their voices and knowing that you’re not alone.

-This community actually understands what you’re going through.
+These women actually understand what you’re going through.

 I would love to start belly dancing classes!!
 It’s something I’ve always wanted to do!

 For 2020, I’m going to increase my activity with others.
 I just joined the Rotary Club last week, and I am hoping this is going to be how.
 I plan to start a more regimented exercise program.
 My true goal is to 100% detach from my now-separated alcoholic husband and not allow myself on the roller coaster – even for an hour.

 I recently had my guitar redone – it’s beautiful!
 I want to start playing it again.
 I’m retiring in April 2020 and looking forward to making more greeting cards and taking road trips.

 I want to keep working this program and applying what I’ve learned.
 And continue improving MY life.
 I have some big goals for my business that I’m excited about.